-Theatre: “Superior Donuts” (Geffen Theater: Los Angeles Drama Critics Circle award winner for best lead actor in a play); Film: “X-Men: First Class”, “Twilight”, “Gone Baby Gone”
+Theatre: Jesus Hopped the A Train” (Lucius) Winner of Obie Award for Best Performance, “Superior Donuts” (Geffen Theater: Los Angeles Drama Critics Circle award winner for best lead actor in a play); Film: “X-Men: First Class”, “Twilight”, “Gone Baby Gone”

 TV: The Family Tools (Series Regular), Red Widow (Recurring), House (Recurring), Life on Mars, Nikita, CSI: Miami.